ahad-s/getting-rich-with-rnn-nlp-stocks/README.md

 Top of the line stock predictor from 1995

-# Phase 1
+# Phase 1 (Python)
-- Steal all the data - [DONE]
+- Steal all the data (Web crawler for articles) [DONE]
 - AKA:
   -a web crawler/scraper for getting (timestamped) Bloomberg and (non-timestamped, only for sentiment analysis) Businesswire articles using Yahoo archive, running 24/7
   -downloading intraday level 1 data from Dukascopy for popular US indices, FX rates, oil and some others

-# Phase 2
+# Phase 2 (Python + Scripting)
-- Call Mr. Clean for the data [IN PROGRESS]
+- Call Mr. Clean for the data (Clean & preprocess articles) [DONE]
+- AKA:
+  - Articles gathered were cleaned and preprocessed (ex. removal of stopwords, parsing to proper tokens, etc.) with NLTK

-# Phase 3
+# Phase 3 (Python)
-- Convert the stolen data into Skynet [TODO]
+- Convert the stolen data into Skynet (Sentiment analysis on articles) [DONE]
+- AKA:
+  - Created and trained a word2vec (CBOW) model with the articles gathered using the "gensim" library
+  - Implemented a single-layer semi-supervised neural network for predicting sentiment of the gathered articles

-# Phase 4
+# Phase 4 (C++)
-- Utilize Skynet to win Wall Street [TODO]
+- Utilize Skynet to win Wall Street [IN PROGRESS]
+- AKA:
+  - Regression of stock prices and article sentiment with a LSTM RNN

-# Phase 5
+# Phase 5 (????)
-- Inject steroided up Skynet into the NYSE
+- Inject steroided up Skynet into the NYSE/TSX

-(for real though, this will be legit)